 Though Pfeiffer’s application stated that the building was to be an office structure, the company likely intended it to be a tenement that contained Germania’s office (misrepresenting the building’s function to enable the company to skirt the city’s tenement laws).
 The 1870 U.S. Census found nine tenants living at 357 Bowery and ten years later, the structure housed seven families.
 The Stilwell heirs continued to lease the property after Germania’s Klendeutschland branch moved to 367 Bowery.

 The building housed tenants from the time of its opening, and by 1880, its residents included Irish, German, and Chinese immigrants.
 Between 1900 and 1920, industrial tenants displaced its residents.
 The 1905 New York State Census found only Gustav and Catherine Barth and their servant there, noting that the “rest of building occupied by factories.”
 In 1929, members of two families, the Laraias and Pellettieris – who manufactured barber shop and beauty parlor equipment – purchased the building.
 They demolished the building’s original rear extension; replaced it with a new, full-height extension to the rear lot line; and installed an Otis freight elevator.
 The families’ Laraia & Company occupied the building with several other tenants for several decades.

 Residents started returning by the mid-1970s, sharing space with commercial tenants, and today, the building is entirely residential.
 Over its 140-year history, the building at 357 Bowery has changed its function from residential to industrial and back, but it remains largely intact.

-On June 23, 2009, the LPC designated the Germania Fire Insurance Company Bowery Building at 357 Bowery a landmark.
-As Thanksgiving approaches, we are grateful for this building’s designation and all of the sites that the Landmarks Law of New York City has allowed us to preserve.
+On March 23, 2010, the LPC designated the Germania Fire Insurance Company Bowery Building at 357 Bowery a landmark.
+We are grateful for this building’s designation and all of the sites that the Landmarks Law of New York City has allowed us to preserve.